 Audrey Braccio grew up in Yarmouth, Maine.
 She earned her B.A. with distinction in all subjects from Cornell University, and graduated cum laude from the University of Michigan Law School.
 Following law school, Audrey clerked for the Maine Supreme Judicial Court.
 Audrey has experience in a variety of civil litigation practice areas.
 She is admitted in the State, Federal, and Penobscot Tribal Courts.
 Audrey is also a rostered Guardian ad Litem.
-Audrey serves with a number of professional associations and is also active in the community as a past-President and Board Member for Literacy Volunteers of Bangor.
+Audrey serves with a number of professional associations and is also active in the community as a past-President and Committee Chair for Literacy Volunteers of Bangor.
 Audrey has been recognized for her pro bono legal service by the Supreme Judicial Court’s Katahdin Counsel Recognition Program.

 Professional Appointments & Associations:

 - Maine Trial Lawyers Association, Board of Governors